 It can even generate additional funds through subscriptions or access fees.
 With the EventMobi platform, you can even track the video views of each user.
 This function allows you to assign CE credits for watching training sessions to completion.

+If you’re planning to repurpose your live conference sessions into evergreen content, you’ll want to think about which session formats will continue to generate interest after the event.
 Generally, the type of content that works best has some form of educational or entertainment value.
 This includes:

 - Training Sessions